- This post contains affiliate links. Read more here.

 Pad wax can also be a lifesaver against the drying effects of road salt and freezing sidewalks.
 Check out the recipe below that you can make at home.

 Older dogs may be at greater risk for aches and pains related to the cold.
 They may also be more prone to slips and injuries on icy surfaces.
 Consider adding a hip and joint supplement to keep old dogs feeling young, and monitor outdoor playtime to ensure they don’t overtire.

-Jacket’s aren’t only for fashion.
-Despite having fur, our pets can get cold too.
+Jackets aren’t only for fashion: despite having fur, our pets can get cold, too.
 Feeling your dog’s ears is a great way to tell his temperature.
 If his ears feel cold, particularly around the edges, it may be time go inside and snuggle up in a blanket.
 Consider adding on a coat before continuing your walk.

-Your pet may enjoy a special, cozy bed.
-You can even try pet warmers, such as those offered by SleepyPod and SnuggleSafe (kitties love these too).
+Your pet may enjoy a special, cozy bed to keep them extra toasty.
+You can even try a heated dog bed, heated dog blanket, or pet warmers, such as those offered by Riogoo and Snuggle Safe (kitties love these too).